Coronoplasty (Brow Lift) Sydney

 - Possible overnight stay in hospital

 There are a number of methods for lifting the eyebrows to a more pleasing level including the use of endoscopic or key-hole surgery.

 What happens at the first consultation?

 Cosmetic surgery is a personal decision and one every man and woman has their own reasons for choosing to undergo.
-In your first consultation, Dr Norris will focus on your goals, desires and what you hope to achieve from the procedure.
+In your first brow lift consultation, Dr Norris will focus on your goals, desires and what you hope to achieve from the procedure.
 He will also discuss what concerns you about the appearance of your face and what changes you’d like to make.
 Dr Norris will evaluate your face by assessing your skin tone, condition of droop or sag in your skin and the amount of fatty tissue you have in your face.
 He will photograph you for your medical records.
 Dr Norris will discuss how the operation is performed, and where the scar can be placed.
 You will then be provided with a detailed quotation which outlines your options for surgery.
 If you decide to proceed with surgery, Dr Norris will see you again at a second consultation.

 Dr Norris insists that all patients must stop smoking 2 months before embarking on any type of cosmetic surgery.

 Dr Norris performs brow lift surgery in fully accredited medical facilities.
 You will be introduced to the anaesthetist that Dr Norris works closely with, who will give you a general anaesthetic.
 The procedure can take up to 2hrs depending on what type of brow lift you are choosing to have.
 The below diagram is an example of where incisions might be made.

 What happens after a brow lift coronoplasty?

 - A brow lift takes approx. 2hrs to perform.

-- You will be in hospital for approx. 5hrs or possibly overnight.
+- You will be in the hospital for approx. 5hrs or possibly overnight.